kevinrfoster/ecob2000_lecture1A/README.md

 housekeeping - dull but necessary.
 It has a variety of names: data carpentry, data munging…

-For instance this data provides detail about gender id and sexual orientation but summary shows that “NA” is a common classification.
-They force EGENID_BIRTH to be binary.
-Depending on what questions you’re posing, you might wonder if it’s useful to combine together the 3 different responses NA, transgender, and other.
-Or you might not!

-That’s the whole point of learning to do the data work for yourself: you can see all of the little decisions that go into creating a conclusion.
+The whole point of learning to do the data work for yourself is that you can see all of the little decisions that go into creating a conclusion.
 Some conclusions might be fragile so a tiny decision about coding could change everything; other conclusions are robust to deviations.
 You must